Dave Burnette's Commentary

 Hate Sin while Loving the Sinner

 Each day we walk through the Bible chapter by chapter making an application of our text to help us grow in the Lord.
 Many applications can be made from each day's text.
-Today we continue in the Book of Jeremiah 9.
-In our text today we see Jeremiah weeps for the people as he felt conflicting emotions as he is angered by their sin but had compassion for the sinner.
-Later in the New Testament Jesus-Christ had the same feelings for Jerusalem.
-In making application we see the heart of God toward sin which should cause us to react the same.
-Hate sin but love the sinner.
-Today we still need to speak out on sin but at the same time love the sinner having compassion and making a difference in others.
+Today, we continue in the Book of Jeremiah with chapter 9.
+In our text today, we see Jeremiah weep for the people; he feels conflicting emotions as their sin angers him, but he has compassion for the sinner.
+Later in the New Testament, Jesus Christ had the same feelings for Jerusalem.
+In making an application, we see the heart of God toward sin, which should cause us to react the same.
+I hate sin but love the sinner.
+Today, we still need to speak out on sin but simultaneously love the sinner, have compassion, and make a difference in others.
 How about you?
 Do you love sinners?
-Let us learn from our text today and see the Heart of our Lord so we too should hate sin but love the sinner.
+Let us learn from our text today and see the Heart of our Lord, so we, too, should hate the sin but love the sinner.

 .